alicevillar/sfa_api/README.md

 >  :white_check_mark: SFA-API security requirements:
 >  * Protect against injection: We use parameterised queries to avoid SQL injection attacks in all the operations with the database.
->  * Protect against Broken Authentication: Properly restrict on what authenticated users are allowed to do.
->  * Protect Sensitive Data: Create strong passwords (see details in C6: "Implement Digital Identity")
+>  * Protect Sensitive Data: protected password with hashing and api key generated securely using library Secrets.
 >  * Broken Access Control: Restrictions on what authenticated users are allowed to do.
 >  * Protect the system from denial-of-service attacks: SFA has rate limits.
 Limits are placed on the number of API requests you may make using your API key.
 >  * Protect Security Misconfiguration: all operating systems, frameworks, libraries, and applications must be securely configured and patched/upgraded in a timely fashion.
+This is done on the Microservice Architecture (Beam Stalk - AWS).
->  * Protect against Cross-Site Scripting (XSS): We protect against XSS in our web page, using javascript. :warning:TODO
+>  * Protect against Cross-Site Scripting (XSS): We protect against XSS in our web page, using javascript.
->  * Protect against insecure deserialization:  :warning:TODO
 >  * Protect against Components with Known Vulnerabilities: use [Project Dependency](https://pypi.org/project/dependency-check/) to scan application dependencies and check if they contain any.  :warning:TODO
 >   published vulnerabilities.
->  * Logging & Monitoring: The logging from FlasK-Rest-Plus is standardised: a request is received and then returned.
-Loggings are the requests from users.
-In  FlasK-Rest-Plus
+>  * Logging & Monitoring: The logging from FlasK-Rest-Plus is standardised, a request is received and then returned.
+In  FlasK-Rest-Plus loggins are very simple, they are not
->  the loggins are very simple, they are not very informative (thus, it is not possible to know details about each request).
-To have informative loggins we will use docker,
->  which is where all the loggins will be stored.
-It is secure.
+>  very informative (thus, it is not possible to know details about each request).
+To have informative loggins we will use docker, which is where all the loggins will be
+>  securely stored.

+  - upload só com usuário registrado pq é rastreavel.

  <h3>C2: Leverage Security Frameworks and Libraries</h3>

 Secure frameworks and libraries can help to prevent a wide range of web application vulnerabilities.